Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 Let's take a break, and I'll show you a reason to love it.

-A type predicate is a function that tests whether a value is the type it's supposed to be.
+A type predicate is a function that tests whether a value is the type it's supposed to be at runtime.

 A type predicate for Dog, might look like this.